ryrob30/mobile-services.en/help/android/reference/hybrid-app.md

 ---
 description: If your app opens mobile web content, ensure that visitors are not identified separately as they move between the native and mobile web.
 seo-description: If your app opens mobile web content, ensure that visitors are not identified separately as they move between the native and mobile web.
-seo-title: Visitor Tracking Between an App and Mobile Web
+seo-title: Visitor Tracking between an app and mobile web
 solution: Marketing Cloud,Analytics
-title: Visitor Tracking Between an App and Mobile Web
+title: Visitor Tracking between an app and mobile web
 topic: Developer and implementation
 uuid: 073572e4-4c55-4b27-b4a7-e4349ccde7bf
 ---